-- a consistent response to incidents happening to Sectigo's assets, - incidents are detected, reported, and logged, and - clear roles and responsibilities are defined.
+- a consistent response to incidents happening to Sectigo's assets, - · incidents are detected, reported, and logged, and - clear roles and responsibilities are defined.

 To maintain the integrity of its services Sectigo implements, documents, and periodically tests appropriate contingency and disaster recovery plans and procedures.
-These procedures define and contain a formal incident management reporting process, incident response, and incident escalation procedures to ensure professional incident management and the return to normal operations within a timely manner.
+These procedures define and contain a formal incident management reporting process, incident response, and incident escalation procedures to ensure professional incident management and the return to normal operations within a timely manner as defined in our Information Security Management System.
 The process also enables incidents to be analyzed in a way as to identify possible causes such that any weaknesses in Sectigo's processes may be improved in order to prevent reoccurrence.
 Such plans are revised and updated as may be required at least once a year.